Read or download our guides for step-by-step instructions on running a successful community energy project

 If your project improves economic opportunities in your area, you could be eligible for part of the 10 billion euros the UK is getting from the European Social Fund.
 Go to the European Social Fund website..

 Funding normally lasts for three years, but applying is complicated.
 You probably have a better chance if you apply as part of a consortium.
-Your regional Voluntary Sector European Funding Advice Office will be able to help:
+Your regional Voluntary Sector European Funding Advice Office can help.

 Other sources of finance